Ayurvedic Nutrition

 50 Ayurvedic Herbs: Uses & Body Type Guide

 Explore 50 essential Ayurvedic herbs organised by category with traditional uses and body type recommendations.
-From Ashwagandha to Yashtimadhu, find the right herbs for your constitution.
+From Ashwagandha to Yashtimadhu, find the right herbs for your body type.

 Ganesh Kompella